Spain's African enclave struggles to handle migrant influx - WTMJ

 “We have nothing.
 If we return to Morocco, it is just suffering.”

-Joseph Wilson reported from Barcelona.
-Tarik El Barakah and Hassan Alaoui contributed to this report from Rabat, Morocco.
+Houda Benalla reported from Fnideq, Morocco and Joseph Wilson reported from Barcelona, Spain.
+Tarik El Barakah and Hassan Alaoui in Rabat, Morocco, Mosa’ab Elshamy in Fnideq, Morocco, Aritz Parra in Madrid, and Angela Charlton in Paris contributed to this report.

 Follow AP’s global migration coverage at https://apnews.com/hub/migration

-Note: A previous version of this story has been corrected to show that the spelling of the Moroccan official’s last name is Ramid, not Hamid.